dmitrynikol/java-gravity-ping-pong/README.md

 - Additional barriers during gameplay
 - Ability to fire at enemy objects

 We are done.
 It's a simple example how to build a game with OpenGL.
-Here is the link to gravity ping pong game.
 Have fun with the code!